-One of the ways that teachers improve is by learning from other teachers . . .
+One of the ways that teachers improve is by learning from other teachers. . . .
 Isolation is the enemy of all improvement.

--Andy Hargreaves Foreword, Finnish Lessons
+-Andy Hargreaves, 2011, p. xx

-he intention of this book along with its companion volume, Common ■ Core for the Not-So-Common Learner, Grades 6-12: English Language Arts Strategies, is to provide a carefully selected sample of instructional strategies that address each anchor standard to help teachers meet the Common Core State Standards (CCSS) with diverse students.
+he intention of this book along with its companion volume, Common Core for the Not-So-Common Learner, Grades K-5: English Language Arts Strategies is to provide a carefully selected sample of instructional strategies that address each anchor standard to help teachers meet the Common Core State Standards (CCSS) with diverse adolescent students.
 It is not a step-by-step prescriptive manual for successful implementation of the CCSS, nor does it attempt to provide a comprehensive guide to meet the academic, linguistic, social, and emotional needs of diverse learners.
-This book identifies the CCSS anchor standards for English Language Arts, how to interpret those standards for K-5 diverse learners in terms of academic performance, and suggests possible strategies to achieve them.
-Teachers are encouraged to examine the strategies contained herein, experiment with them in their own classes, investigate as well as interpret their effectiveness, modify them to support their own instructional goals, and work collaboratively with fellow teachers to create methods, techniques, and activities that are most suitable for their own population of diverse learners.
+This book identifies the CCSS anchor standards for English language arts and literacy in content-area subjects, provides guidance on how to interpret those standards for Grades 6-12 diverse learners in terms of academic performance, and suggests possible strategies to achieve them.
+Teachers are encouraged to examine the strategies contained herein, experiment with them in their own classes, investigate as well as interpret their effectiveness, modify them to support their own instructional goals, and work collaboratively with fellow teachers to create methods, techniques, and activities that are most suitable for their own population of students.

-It is our hope that some of the instructional and implementation strategies addressed in these pages will spark new ideas and begin conversations about teaching practices for diverse learners that are shared by many.
-In this way, this book should not be perceived as the definitive account of necessary strategies to use with diverse learners but as the impetus that compels all educators to better understand research-based best practices for diverse learners, to further search for answers to critical questions regarding the CCSS implementation with this student population, and to collaboratively share their findings with colleagues.
+It is our hope that some of the instructional and implementation strategies addressed in these pages will spark new ideas and begin conversations about teaching practices that are shared by many.
+In this way, this book should not be perceived as the definitive account of necessary strategies to use with diverse learners but as the impetus that compels all educators to better understand research-based best practices, to further search for answers to critical questions regarding the CCSS implementation with various student populations, and to collaboratively share their findings with colleagues.

-It is no surprise that the CCSS will present many challenges for teachers who instruct diverse students.
-Educators will read and try to interpret each individual standard for their grade level and no doubt be faced with numerous questions such as the following:
+It is no surprise that the CCSS will present many challenges for teachers who instruct diverse learners.
+Educators will read and try to interpret each individual standard for their grade and content area and will no doubt be faced with numerous questions, such as the following:

-- What does each standard actually require students to know and be able to do? - How do I help struggling students meet the standards? - Must I change what I normally do in my daily instructional practices in light of the CCSS? - Where am I going to find the resources to create lessons that address individual standards?
+- What does each standard actually require students to know and be able - How do I help struggling students meet the standards? - Must I change what I normally do in my daily instructional practices in light of the CCSS? - How can I develop and support students' literacy skills in my content-area classes? - Where am I going to find the resources to create lessons that address individual standards?

 These questions are answered in detail in this book.
 We address the CCSS by first explaining what each anchor standard requires students to know and do in broad terms.
-We identify what we call an anchor performance for each of the 32 anchor standards, which represent a critical skill students should be able to develop in light of the CCSS.
-We further suggest both broad and specific strategies for helping diverse and struggling learners succeed with each of these standards and share our ideas for changing instructional practices.
+We identify what we call an Anchor Performance for each of the 32 anchor standards, which represent a critical skill students should be able to develop in light of the CCSS.
+We further suggest both broad and specific strategies for helping diverse and struggling learners succeed with each of these standards, and we share our ideas for changing instructional practices.
 Furthermore, we offer a range of additional resources at the end of each chapter for readers to explore instructional ideas that are too numerous to contain within these pages.